What is a Deferred Profit Sharing Plan (DPSP)?

 2. Promotes employee retention

 The second benefit is that DPSP helps to retain employees, at least for some time.
-The scheme comes with a vesting period of at most two years.
+The scheme typically comes with a vesting period of at most two years.
 It means that employees cannot withdraw money from the account for the first two years of their employment, and if they wish to leave the organization within these two years, they must forfeit the money in the account.
 The amount thus forfeited goes back to the employer.
 It prevents employees from leaving the company during the vesting period.

 Lastly, contributions made to DPSP accounts are tax-deductible expenses for the company.